 - 91% said that their organizations considered the HR departments crucial to keeping things profitable and successful.

-Technology in HR Programs
+2. Technology in HR Programs

 Gartner has reported on this tech invasion into businesses, predicting that every app, tool, or service will involve some form of artificial intelligence.

 Given that platforms like KiSSFLOW offer API integration with a host of 3rd party software solutions, you can see how easily this can be done.
-The trend of tech in HR has been around for a while—even for us at KiSSFLOW, our leave requests app is one of the top client requests.
+The trend of tech in HR has been around for a while—even for us at KiSSFLOW.
+Our leave requests app is one of the top client requests.

-Flexible Work Schedules, and a More Accommodating Workplace
+3. Flexible Work Schedules, and a More Accommodating Workplace

-The Workforce Moves Out of the Office!
+4. The Workforce Moves Out of the Office!

 It’s not only those ‘cool creative types’ wielding their shiny Macs and thick-rimmed hipster glasses who get to work out of cafés!
-Things like VPN technology—which let employees work from outside of the physical office without any data security threat—have made this possible.
+Things like VPN technology—that let employees work from outside of the physical office without any data security threat—have made this possible.

 In fact, 37% of employees in the US are already working at least partially through telecommunication.